Back to Blog

 What is the cost of TORS surgery in Chennai?

-Who is the best TORS surgeon in Chennai?
+Who is a recommended TORS surgeon in Chennai?

-Dr. Vidhyadharan Sivakumar at THANC Hospital is a leading TORS expert in Chennai.
-He performed India's first TORS-assisted total laryngectomy (2022) and is fellowship-trained in robotic surgery with extensive international training.
+Dr. Vidhyadharan Sivakumar at THANC Hospital, Kilpauk, Chennai performed India's first TORS-assisted total laryngectomy (2022).
+He is fellowship-trained in robotic surgery with European Board certification and training across 8 countries.

 Is TORS covered by insurance in India?